 Here we go again!
 5834's first competition of the year, Fall Fiesta took place this past weekend, on October 20th, 2018.
 Our team had a blast training new drive team members and introducing rookies to the First Robot Competition environment.
 We were thrilled to be the second seed of 25 teams and to captain the second alliance with our close friends, team 4476, W.A.F.F.L.E.S. and 2nd year team, 6632.
 We were delighted to win the gracious proffessionalism award, ending the event in a good way.

-To increase awarness of FIRST and STEM at Riverdale, the Riverdale Raiders Robotics ran a new initiative: the Robotics Fair!
+To increase awarness of FIRST and STEM at Riverdale, Riverdale Robotics ran a new initiative: the Robotics Fair!
 This event allows all students to get a chance to get an inside peek into R3P2 and learn about all of our moving parts from Computer Aided Design to Sponsorship Relations.
 The students also get a chance to get to drive the robot and complete an obstacle course.
 The event was a huge success and we have already seen huge increases in interest during our recruitment.